-All Property Owners must provide written notice of their intent to participate in the C-PACE Program to the holders of any existing mortgages, security interests in, or other encumbrance of the real property that secures a current, future, or contingent payment obligation.
+All Property Owners must provide written notice of their intent to participate in the C-PACE Program to the holders of any mortgages, security interests in, or other encumbrance of the real property that secures a current, future, or contingent payment obligation in place upon or immediately after closing of the C-PACE financing.
 The executed Mortgage/Lien Holder Consent forms must be submitted to the Program Administrator as part of the Final Application.
+When an existing mortgage holder will not consent to C-PACE, the mortgage must be prepaid in full prior to or simultaneous to the closing of the C-PACE financing.
 The purpose of the Mortgage/Lien Holder Consent is to:

 - Provide notice to the mortgage holder that the Property Owner is proposing the Eligible Property participate in Philadelphia C-PACE and obtain the mortgage holder's consent to such participation. - Request confirmation from the mortgage lender that the levy of the C-PACE Special Assessment, subject to the C-PACE Statement of Levy and Lien Agreement will not trigger an event of default nor the exercise of any remedies under the mortgage loan documents or other security documents held by the lienholder. - Advise the mortgage holder or lienholder that the C-PACE Special Assessment will be repaid in installments collected pursuant to the terms of the C-PACE Statement of Levy and Lien Agreement subject to the same penalties, remedies and lien priorities as a special assessment.
-Additionally, provide notification that the mortgage holder or lienholder's lien will be subordinate to the payments of C-PACE Special Assessment as they come due, i.e., the C-PACE Special Assessment cannot be accelerated. - Advise the mortgage holder or lienholder of the maximum allowable amount of the C-PACE Financing per Section 4.4.2, the corresponding maximum annual C-PACE Special Assessment Payment amount necessary to repay the maximum C-PACE Financing, as well as the expected C-PACE Financing and expected annual C-PACE Special Assessment Payment amounts. - Advise the mortgage holder or lienholder that the Program Administrator, or its permitted assignee, can enforce the C-PACE Special Assessment in the same manner as the City enforces the payment of other ad valorum taxes or city charges.
+Additionally, provide notification that the mortgage holder or lienholder's lien will be subordinate to the payments of C-PACE Special Assessment as they come due, i.e., the C-PACE Special Assessment cannot be accelerated. - Advise the mortgage holder or lienholder of the maximum allowable amount of the C-PACE Financing per Section 4.4.2, the corresponding maximum annual C-PACE Special Assessment Payment amount necessary to repay the maximum C-PACE Financing, as well as the expected C-PACE Financing and expected annual C-PACE Special Assessment Payment amounts. - Advise the mortgage holder or lienholder that the Program Administrator, or its permitted assignee, can enforce the C-PACE Special Assessment in the same manner as the City enforces the payment of other ad valorem taxes or city charges.